segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 ![New Android Activity](https://i.imgur.com/RVTXony.png "New Android Activity")

-The login UI for our app is simple, we have a single layout, but we hide/show fields depending whether the action is to login, as we have in the screenshot below.
+The login UI for our app is simple.
+We have a single layout but we hide/show fields depending whether the action is to log in or sign up, as we have in the screenshot below.

 ![Login and Signup UI](https://i.imgur.com/qbRjRWn.png "Login and Signup UI")